-- Write, debug, and document code for frontend and backend functionality built on a LAMP software stack.
+- Write, debug, and document code for frontend and backend software built on the Laravel PHP framework on a LAMP stack (i.e., Linux, Apache, MySQL, and PHP).

 - Be a technical point of contact for newsroom partners to conduct setup, receive feedback, resolve questions or issues, and advise on optimal configuration.